-This course is a graduate-level introduction to statistical thinking and its applications to a wide variety of areas.
-Topics include: statistical and visual methods for summarizing data, basic principles of probability, regression, and fundamentals of hypothesis testing and confidence intervals.
-Critical examinations of the results of a statistical analysis in SAS are emphasized.
+This course is a graduate-level introduction to statistical thinking and its applications to healthcare.
+Topics include: statistical and visual methods for summarizing data, basic principles of probability, univariate regression, and fundamentals of hypothesis testing and confidence intervals.
+Critical examinations of the results of a statistical analysis in Excel and SAS are emphasized.

 HECO 601: Professional Skills: Introduction to SAS (1)

 This course provides a brief introduction to SAS programming.
 Students will learn the basics of the SAS language and how to conduct simple statistical analyses in SAS.
 This course is designed to give students the universal tools all SAS programmers should know.

 This course is the first class in a three course series on applied statistics for health economic and clinical outcomes research.
 This first course is a detailed overview of statistical methods with emphasis on univariate analysis.
 The second course goes deeper into univariate analysis as well as methods to analyze categorical data and non-normally distributed data.
 In the third course, multivariate analysis methods will be covered in great depth.
 A strong emphasis on applied methods of data analysis using the SAS programming software will be present in all three courses in this series.
 You will learn how to program in SAS.
 The focus of all three courses will be real world application of statistical analysis as it relates to health services research, in particular, health economic and clinical outcomes research.